SinlessRook/secret-santa/README.md

 ## 📖 Overview
 **TokenSanta** is a modern web application built with **Next.js** and **Firebase** that modernizes the traditional Secret Santa game.
 Instead of drawing names from a hat, students use unique **Access Tokens** to log in, take a personality quiz, and get matched with a target.

-The system uses **AI (Pollinations/OpenAI)** to analyze quiz answers and generate witty, mysterious "Vibe Clues" so users can buy gifts based on personality rather than just a name.
+The system uses **Groq (Llama 3)** to analyze quiz answers and generate witty, mysterious "Vibe Clues" so users can buy gifts based on personality rather than just a name.

 ---